benshimonz/V1/README.md

 Horizontal quantifiers behave quite differently from vertical quantifiers:

-* **All** (denoted '&') - An assignment is valid only if (it satisfies at least one branch) and also (for each branch: there is at least one assignment with the same concrete elements in its left and right components - that satisfies and the branch)
+* **All** (denoted '&') - An assignment is valid only if (it satisfies at least one branch) and also (for each branch: there is at least one assignment with the same concrete elements in its left and right components - that satisfies the branch)
 * **Some** (denoted '&#124;') - An assignment is valid only if (it satisfies at least one branch)
 * **Not all** (denoted by an '&' with stroke) - An assignment is valid only if (it satisfies at least one branch) and also (for at least one branch: there is no assignment with the same concrete elements in its left and right components - that satisfies the branch)
 * **None** (denoted '0') - Each assignment is valid only if (for each branch: there is no assignment with the same concrete elements in its left and right components - that satisfies the branch)